medik8s/docs/remediation/poison-pill/how-it-works.md

 There are four main cases:

 ## A Node with API-Server Access
-When node has api-server access it can easily detect if NHC declared it as healthy or not:
+When a node has api-server access it can easily detect if NHC declared it as healthy or not:

 ![poison-pill-node-with-api-server-acess](../../images/poison-pill-with-api-server-access.png)